kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   [Deployment Manager configuration files](https://cloud.google.com/deployment-manager/docs/configuration/) defining your GCP infrastructure.

-  * The directory is created when you run `kfctl generate platform`.
+  * The directory is created when you run `kfctl apply`.
   * You can modify these configurations to customize your GCP infrastructure.

 * **kustomize** is a directory that contains the kustomize packages for Kubeflow applications.
 See
   [how Kubeflow uses kustomize](/docs/other-guides/kustomize/).

-  * The directory is created when you run `kfctl generate`.
+  * The directory is created when you run `kfctl apply`.
   * You can customize the Kubernetes resources by modifying the manifests and running `kfctl apply` again.